-- provide students with a firm foundation in modern electricity policy with an emphasis on the UK. - introduce students to a wide a variety of mature and emergent electricity generation and demand side technologies. - expose students to the local, regional and global environmental effects of energy use. - introduce the key considerations of energy policy and develops frameworks by which progress against policy goals may be achieved.
+- provide students with a firm foundation in modern electricity policy with an emphasis on the UK. - introduce students to a wide a variety of mature and emergent electricity generation and demand side technologies. - expose students to the local, regional and global environmental effects of energy use. - introduce the key considerations of energy policy and develop frameworks by which progress against policy goals may be achieved. - discuss issues with electrification of heating and transport.